19hours/sg-statutes/Acts/Property Tax Act.md

 ### Penalty for obstructing Comptroller, etc., in carrying out his duties

 56\.
-Any person who at any time hinders, obstructs or molests —
+Any person who at any time hinders or obstructs —

 (a) the Comptroller or the Chief Assessor;